 term prohormone has been used in medical science probably since the 1950s.

-Examples of prohormones include proinsulin and pro-opiomelanocortin.
+Examples include proinsulin and pro-opiomelanocortin.
 Some people

 consider DHEA to be a prohormone although this is controversial.